mshafer1/website/_Blog/website_hosting_platforms_review.md

 Throughout most of this, I've had a server setup in my living room running Apache2, and IIS on my Windows machine for dev testing.
 In preparation for our wedding in 2017, I built (using examples and PHP) a site that allowed visitors to upload image files.
 I setup the server so these were stored on a thumb drive, and during the wedding - told anyone I saw taking pictures on their phone, to just upload them there. (a few used this option).

-Since then, I have used the fact that I have
+Since then, I have used the fact that I have this server setup to do testing and throw up quick one-pages (like a web ui for my [sunrise alarm clock](/Projects/SunriseAlarmClock.html) or a stats sheet for my D&amp;D character).

 ### 2017: Exposure to Wix.com